ZRRero/aws-exercises/exercises/networking/cloudfront/create_static_website/README.md

     3. Public read access for everyone
 2. Create a CloudFront distribution with the following characteristics
     1. Origin to the S3 static website
-    2. OAI to the S3 static website
+    2. It should redirect all HTTP to HTTPS